GHDDI-AILab/Targeting2019-nCoV/docs/preclinical.md

-* cell lines and assay conditions used in various studies may be different.
+*   Cell lines and assay conditions used in various studies may be different.
-* the current table is ranked by potency
+*   The current table is ranked by potency.

 ---